stallhoard/phasmo-wiki/docs/ghosts/Shade.md

 ## Ghost event preferences

-- Can't do singing events
+- Can't do singing events, appear state
 - 60% chance to choose airball
 - 2/3 (67%) chance to enter shadow form if manifested